Trajectory-guided Control Prediction for End-to-end Autonomous Driving: A Simple yet Strong Baseline: Introduction

 With the predicted trajectory and control signals from two branches, we propose a situation based fusion scheme to adaptively combine these two forms in a self-ensemble way to form the ultimate output according to the experiments results and prior knowledge.
 It combines the best of these two forms, which further boosts the performance under different scenarios.

 \algname has shown superior performance when being validated in the CARLA driving simulator \citep{Dosovitskiy17carla}.
 Our method, which only uses a \textbf{monocular camera}, achieves a \textbf{75.137} driving score and ranks \textbf{1st} on the public CARLA Leaderboard \citep{carlaleaderboard}, even surpassing prior state-of-the-art methods using multiple cameras and a LiDAR by 13.291 points.
-Our \textbf{contributions} include: \begin{itemize}[leftmargin=*,itemsep=0pt,topsep=0pt] \item We examine two dominant paradigms for end-to-end autonomous driving: trajectory planning and direct control, and propose to combine them in an integrated learning pipeline.
+The main \textbf{contributions} of this paper include: \begin{itemize} \item We examine two dominant paradigms for end-to-end autonomous driving: trajectory planning and direct control, and propose to combine them in an integrated learning pipeline.
 To our knowledge, this is the first time that such two branches are jointly learned and fused for prediction.

 \item A multi-step control prediction branch with a temporal module and trajectory-guided attention is devised to enable temporal reasoning.
 To combine the best of two branches, we design a situation based scheme to fuse the two outputs.